zainezq/web-port/src/assets/blogs/guide-to-ssh-keys.md

         IdentityFile ~/.ssh/id_rsa_github
     ```

 3. Save and exit the file.
-This allows you to use different SSH keys for different services.
+What this allows you to do is to use different SSH keys for different services.

 ## Troubleshooting SSH Issues